-- 1. a.
-The analyst must determine which properties in the PMA are most comparable to the proposed project (Comps defined as properties similar to the proposed in terms of rents, unit size and amenities in the PMA which can include both market rate and LIHTC properties).
+- a.
+Analysts must determine which properties in the PMA are most comparable to the proposed project (Comps defined as properties similar to the proposed in terms of rents, unit size and amenities in the PMA which can include both market rate and tax credit properties).
 Elderly projects cannot be included as Comps for family projects.
-When including family projects as Comps in elderly proposals, only use "like" units that are directly comparable to the subject.
 Representative sample/survey of the PMA rental stock should be included in an appendix.
 Provide the overall vacancy rates for all Comps in the PMA.
 In the case of proposed rural projects where a sufficient number of Comps do not exist, include data on at least three (3) projects in adjacent markets with similar characteristics. - b.
-Separate out LIHTC properties among the Comps in the PMA and provide the overall vacancy rates for such properties.
+Separate out tax credit properties among the Comps in the PMA and provide the overall vacancy rates for such properties.
 Do not include vacancy data for assisted properties (RHS, Section 8) if the proposed project is not receiving rental assistance. - c.
 Analysts should provide an explanation of vacancy rates that he or she feels are not indicative of the market.
 For example, a Comp may have occupancy problems due to poor management.